-GDT 174 GDT Co-op Education I
+GDT 174 GDT Co-op Education I 1-3 credits

 Students are placed in approved industrial work experience to gain skills and knowledge offered by the employer.
 Together with the instructor and employer, students set up work assignments and learning objectives to connect classroom learning with career-related work experience.